See PDF copy of this procedure.

 Instructions for application to positions will be included with each position posting.
 The application process will comply with applicable State and Federal Laws and Statutes.

-The Search Advisory Team may include staff, faculty, community members, and students.
+The Search Advisory Team for non-classified, faculty and administrator searches may include staff, faculty, community members, and students.
 Whenever possible, the Search Advisory Team will include faculty and staff whose work is directly related to the position.
-The composition of the team will be reviewed with the Chief Human Resources Officer and the Affirmative Action Officer who may suggest additional members for the Search Advisory Team.
-The President shall have final approval regarding the appointment of members.
+The composition of the team will be reviewed with the Vice President of Human Resources/Equity and the Affirmative Action Officer who may suggest additional members for the Search Advisory Team.
+(See Part 5 for classified positions).
+The President or designee shall have final approval regarding the appointment of members.

 Subpart G. Hiring Authority

-All decisions regarding the hiring of positions covered under this policy are ultimately at the discretion of the college President.
-Decisions regarding hiring of permanent unclassified positions may be made at levels appropriate to the position, but all such hiring decisions must be approved by the college President or designee.
+All decisions regarding the hiring of positions covered under this policy are ultimately at the discretion of the College President.

 Subpart H. Job Offers